jacobdhlee/thumbroll/README.md

 ## Icons

-Hand by Maico Amorim from the Noun Project help by Pham Thi Dieu Linh from the Noun Project
+Hand by Maico Amorim from the Noun Project

+Help by Pham Thi Dieu Linh from the Noun Project